steveoni/steveoni.github.io/_drafts/2024-04-14-postgres-redis-extension-in-rust.md

 Here are the steps as shown in the code:

 1. check if `self.update_receiver` is not empty
-2. extract the value needed as key from `self.where_clause_receiver`
+2. extract the value needed as a key from `self.where_clause_receiver`
-3. create a `Info` new struct and add it to `REDIS_BUFFER` using `add_item`
+3. create an `Info` new struct and add it to `REDIS_BUFFER` using `add_item`
 4. clear out `self.update_receiver` and `self.where_clause_receiver`

-For abort hook we just need to check if the update_receiver and where_clauese_receiver are not empty and if so set them to None to make them empty
+For the abort hook we just need to check if the update_receiver and where_clauese_receiver are not empty and if so set them to None to make them empty

 ```rs
 impl PgHooks for PRHook {